 - L. If the Permittee samples and performs analyses (other than for process/operational control, startup, research, or equipment testing) on any influent, effluent, or receiving water constituent more frequently than required by this MRP using approved analytical methods, the results of those analyses shall be included in the report.
 These results shall be reflected in the calculation of the average used in demonstrating compliance with limitations set forth in this Order. - M. The Permittee shall develop and maintain a record of all spills or bypasses of tertiary treated recycled water from GRIP-AWTF and its conveyance pipeline according to the requirements in the WDR section of this Order.
 This record shall be made available to the Regional Water Board upon request and a spill summary shall be included in the annual summary report. - N. For all bacteriological analyses, sample dilutions should be performed so the expected range of values is bracketed (for example, with multiple tube fermentation method or membrane filtration method, 2 to 16,000 per 100 ml for total and fecal coliform, at a minimum, and 1 to 1000 per 100 ml for enterococcus).
-The detection methods used for each analysis shall be reported with the results of the analyses. - Detection methods used for coliforms (total and fecal) shall be those presented in Table 1A of 40 CFR part 136 or 40 CFR part 141 when approved by this Regional Water Board and the State Water Board, unless alternate methods have been approved in advance by the USEPA pursuant to 40 CFR part 136 or 40 CFR part 141 when approved by this Regional Water Board and the State Water Board. - Detection methods used for E.coli shall be those presented in Table 1A of 40 CFR part 136, or 40 CFR part 141 when approved by this Regional Water Board and the State Water Board, or in the USEPA publication EPA 600/4-85/076, Test Methods for Escherichia coli and Enterococci in Water By Membrane Filter Procedure, or any improved method determined by the Regional Water Board to be appropriate. - O. The Permittee shall ensure that the results of the Discharge Monitoring Report-Quality Assurance (DMR-QA) Study or the most recent Water Pollution Performance Evaluation Study are submitted annually to the State Water Board at the following address:
+The detection methods used for each analysis shall be reported with the results of the analyses. - Detection methods used for coliforms (total and fecal) shall be those presented in Table 1A of 40 CFR part 136, unless alternate methods have been approved in advance by the USEPA pursuant to 40 CFR part 136. - 2.
+Detection methods used for E.coli shall be those presented in Table 1A of 40 CFR part 136 or in the USEPA publication EPA 600/4-85/076, Test Methods for Escherichia coli and Enterococci in Water By Membrane Filter Procedure, or any improved method determined by the Regional Water Board to be appropriate. - O. The Permittee shall ensure that the results of the Discharge Monitoring Report-Quality Assurance (DMR-QA) Study or the most recent Water Pollution Performance Evaluation Study are submitted annually to the State Water Board at the following address: